simransinghgulati/simransinghgulati.github.io/_pages/about.md

   - /about.html
 ---

-I'm Simran, a master's student at Monash Uni.
+I'm Simran, a master's student at [Monash University](https://www.monash.edu).
 I am majoring in Data Science and my thesis is focalised around Time Series forecasting.
 I am enthusiastic about the use of deep learning in Finance and Natural Language Processing.

 I hold a strong grasp over programming and mathematics.
 I have worked with Python, R, SQL, Tableau, Kafka and Spark for processing, analysing and visualising data from a bunch of sources.
 This extends from structured datasets to sensors data, textual data, graphical data and big data.
 As much as I fancy working with neural networks, I strongly advocate the use of simple-statistical methods.